seokjoon27/tp/docs/UserGuide.md

-Assigns a cost to a contact when adding them as contact.
+Assigns a **cost** to a contact when adding them as contact.
 This allows tutors to keep track of the tuition costs of each student.

 * Assigns a specific cost of lesson to the student
-* COST must be a numeric value, e.g. 72.5
+* COST **must be a numeric value**, e.g. 72.5
 * To edit the COST of a specific student, simply type `edit INDEX ... pay/COST`